Euro holds gains as traders brace for ECB meeting

 Traders in the dollar are closely watching global equities to see if a rebound in U.S. tech shares from a rapid sell-off will support riskier assets in other markets.

-The dollar index against a basket of six major currencies slipped 0.3% to 93.261.
+The dollar index =USD against a basket of six major currencies slipped 0.3% to 93.261.

-Across the Tasman Sea, the New Zealand dollar was little changed at $0.6680.
+Across the Tasman Sea, the New Zealand dollar NZD=D3 was little changed at $0.6680.

 Reporting by Stanley White; Editing by Shri Navaratnam